-The ANC calculator (Absolute Neutrophil Count calculator) is a tool that enables to estimate the total count of neutrophils which is useful in the assessment of the risk connected with infectious conditions such as sepsis in patients undergoing chemotherapy.
+The ANC calculator (Absolute Neutrophil Count calculator) is a tool that enables you to estimate the total count of neutrophils in the blood, which is useful in the assessment of the risk connected with infectious conditions.
+An example of this is sepsis in patients undergoing chemotherapy.
 It allows for quick diagnosis of neutropenia - a condition when the number of neutrophils in blood is substantially lowered.